 Very Nice: A novel (Hardcover)

-A brilliantly funny novel of money, sex, race, and bad behavior in the post-Obama era, featuring a wealthy Connecticut divorcée, her college-age daughter, and the famous novelist who is seduced by them both.
+A brilliantly funny novel of bad behavior in the post-Obama era, featuring a wealthy Connecticut divorcée, her college-age daughter, and the famous novelist who is seduced by them both.

 Zigzagging between the rarefied circles of Manhattan investment banking, the achingly self-serious MFA programs of the Midwest, and the private bedrooms of Connecticut, Very Nice is an audacious, addictive, and wickedly smart take on the way we live now.

 MARCY DERMANSKY is the author of the critically acclaimed novels The Red Car, Bad Marie, and Twins.
 She has received fellowships from the MacDowell Colony and the Edward F. Albee Foundation.
 She lives with her daughter in Montclair, New Jersey.